 A Tour of the Murchison

-After Cyclone Emma dumped a huge amount of water in the Murchison in February 2006 we decided that another expedition on the river was in order.
+After Cyclone Emma dumped a huge amount of water in the Murchison River in February 2006 we decided that another expedition was in order.

-I phoned Simon Broad at Milly Milly and he told me the river was seven kilometres wide in places.
-We had no chance of getting to the homestead off the Byro Road so we determined to start wherever the water was.
+I phoned Simon Broad at Milly Milly pastoral station and he told me the river was seven kilometres wide in places.
+We had no chance of getting to the station homestead via the Byro Road so we determined to start wherever the water was.

 On the way into the river, at Simon’s request, we placed a cover over the exhaust pipe of the grader that had been left on the track.